matheustguimaraes/10dollarshirt/README.md

 # 10dollarshirt

-We sell for $10 white shirt, thats it.
+We sell medium size shirts for $10 white, thats it.

 ## Installation